 So you get back together with Quincy Jones to make an album with nothing but hits.
 Pop music’s version of Tchaikovsky’s Nutcracker Suite.
 With a $750,000 production budget, you have almost unlimited options in fancy microphones and high-end production equipment.
 But you, Quincy, and your sound production team decide to go with the Shure SM7B – a modest dynamic cardioid microphone used primarily in radio broadcasting and spoken word – to record most of your vocal tracks, and all of Vincent Price’s (in two takes, no less!).

 Having Thriller on your resume isn’t such a bad thing.
-The Shure SM7B has been a staple of recording since, and has continued to be the pinnacle of industry standard.
+The Shure SM7B has been a staple of recording since, and has continued to be at the pinnacle of the industry.

 So what’s made this dynamic cardioid microphone – originally introduced in 1973 – a studio icon that’s withstood the test of time?
 The short answer is that the SM7B can do it all.

 But before we get there, the version you can buy today, the SM7B, has had a couple improvements since its disco-era upbringing.
 After more than two decades without an upgrade to the SM7, Shure released the SM7A in 1999.
 That model offered an improved humbucking coil (a transducer that helps cancel out interference) and yoke mount (the sling-shot shaped mounting attachment).
 Two years after that, the SM7B hit the market with a bigger windscreen.

 According to Shure’s Davida Rochman, the SM7 story really begins with the SM5 broadcast microphone, “A dynamic boom microphone that found a home in many radio and film studios following its introduction in 1966.”